ripple-pay/ripplepay-api/README.md

 # RipplePay-Description
   * Ripplepay is a mutli-currency business to business solution that is built on xrp ledger.
-  * The API is written in python programming language.
+  * The API is written in python, django and django rest framework.
 # Third Party API Services
   # Messari
     * Messari was used in this project to get the current price of 1XRP token to 1USD